jtavares/heapguard/README.md

 sudo sysctl -w vm.max_map_count=999999
 ```

+### Physical Memory Usage
+`heapguard` thwarts the memory manager's best efforts to allocate memory
+efficiently.
+The overhead on large allocations is negligible, but small
+allocations can have enormous amplification factors.
+As such, you may find
-Even then, you may find yourself running out of RAM very quickly in
+yourself running out of RAM very quickly in constrained environments.
+In these
-constrained environments.
-In these cases, consider using a smaller data
+cases, consider using a smaller data set, or a subset of your application,
-set under test.
+during test.

+### Alternatives
+Better alternatives to `heapguard` exist, including compiler-controlled
+instrumentations such as clang's `AddressSanitizer`, or the `valgrind` run-
+time library.
+You should probably use those tools before `heapguard`, as they
+are harder/better/faster/stronger.

+`heapguard` was developed to diagnose an out-of-bounds memory condition in a
+small embedded software program running on a platform where access to these
+tools was not practical due to memory limitations, as well asthe age of the OS
+and toolchain.
+If you find yourself in this situation, maybe `heapguard` will
+be useful to you, too.

 # Unit Tests
 To unit test `heapguard` on your hardware: